 Let’s consider a scenario where the IT admin of a company requires to inspect a macOS device belonging to a remote user.
 Using the live terminal, IT remotely accesses the terminal of the device and executes commands to see who is logged on, what they are doing, send a message to the user, and more.

 Consider a scenario where the IT admin has provided a deadline to update the macOS software for all the users in an organization.
 However, a couple of users still haven’t performed the update on their devices (you can’t blame them, we’re all procrastinators).
-Using live terminal, IT sets up a time delay, sends a message to the users to save their work (using the
+Using live terminal, IT sets up a time delay, sends a message to the users to save their work (using the the following command):

 Let’s assume a situation where the IT admin of a company requires to perform a scheduled maintenance check on a user’s remote macOS device.
-With live terminal, the IT admin can run commands including
+With live terminal, the IT admin can run commands like,

 Another great benefit of utilizing the macOS live terminal functionality is the flexibility it provides.
 As an IT admin, there will be no intermediate procedure where your users might need to grant permission to access the terminal.
 With Hexnode, the agent automatically requests these permissions during initial setup, after which the need for any intermediate steps is eliminated.
 This in turn, allows IT to perform the necessary configurations on the Mac, regardless of user presence.